-A Multilingual Health and Safety Resource Guide was developed for CHSWC by LOHP and is a free online resource for finding health and safety information in multiple languages.
+LOHP developed a Multilingual Health and Safety Resource Guide for CHSWC and it is a free online resource for finding health and safety information in multiple languages.
 It consists of worker training materials, such as factsheets, checklists, and other resources that can be printed for distribution to employees participating in workplace IIPPs.